Wondering how to make bananas foster? This bananas foster recipe is delicious, simple, and takes 10 minutes to make!

 The great thing about this recipe is that it takes about 10 minutes to put together with no advanced planning.
 When we’re looking for simple healthy dessert recipes, that’s one of our biggest criteria: how easy is it to whip up after we’ve cooked an entire meal?
 We created this bananas foster recipe especially to go with our cooking date menu — it’s perfect for a Friday night or even Valentine’s Day.
 The main dish is salmon en papillote, and that post includes more instructions on planning a cooking date!

-This bananas foster recipe is one of our favorite healthy desserts.
-Here are a few more healthy desserts we’ve enjoyed:
+This bananas foster recipe is one of our favorite desserts.
+Here are a few more banana recipes we love:

 Wondering how to make bananas foster?
 This bananas foster recipe is delicious, simple, and takes under 10 minutes to make!

 - 2 bananas

 - ¼ teaspoon ground nutmeg

 - 2 tablespoons dark spiced rum (80 to 100 proof)*

 - 2 scoops vanilla ice cream (vegan if desired, or use our vegan Cinnamon Ice Cream recipe or Vegan Whipped Cream)